 So some readers have expectations raised by that word that aren’t met.
 I know I shouldn’t read my Amazon reviews, but I have picked up the odd critical response along those lines (eg ‘Good, but not a thriller’).
 So, for the past year I have been digging around for a name for a sub-genre for my work.
 Finally, over a G&T at Bristol Crimefest this year, Sam Eades my publicist at Headline and I came up with the term Domestic Noir, which really captures what I’m up to.
 I’d also say it might be a good sub-genre home for writers like Erin Kelly, Araminta Hall, Louise Millar, Paula Daly, Samantha Hayes, even more literary types like Louise Doughty, Julie Myerson and Lionel Shriver.

 In a nutshell, Domestic Noir takes place primarily in homes and workplaces, concerns itself largely (but not exclusively) with the female experience, is based around relationships and takes as its base a broadly feminist view that the domestic sphere is a challenging and sometimes dangerous prospect for its inhabitants.
-That’s pretty much all of my
+That’s pretty much all of my work described there.

 So this is my first outing of the phrase.
 What do you think?
 Does it describe our work better than psychological thriller?
 Can you think of other writers who might fit into it?
 Can you extend the definition?
 I’d be really interested to hear your views.